 - 1. Hiring and training of outreach workers. - 2.
 How outreach workers are involved in the community to collaborate with treatment providers to enhance and supplement behavioral health treatment services. - 3.
 The role of outreach workers in facilitating applications for individuals who are incarcerated or in residential treatment services to facilitate transitions directly into a home. - 4.
 The number of new homes per year required to be opened. - 5.
 Coordination with outreach workers, Oxford House central office and the Contractor. - 6.
 Coordination of outreach workers with outreach workers in other regions of the State/other States. - 7.
 Communication between ACC-RBHA, Oxford House, and AHCCCS. - 8.
 Procedures for adherence to the Oxford House Model. - 9.
-Procedures for opening new homes.

-- 10. Procedures to address individuals with sex offenses, arson charges, or significant violent crimes. - 11.
+Procedures for opening new homes. - 10.
+Procedures to address individuals with sex offenses, arson charges, or significant violent crimes. - 11.
 Procedures for addressing/reporting on critical incidents. - 12.
 Publicizing availability of resources and bed availability through the Contractor. - 13.
 Monitoring methods and frequency. - 14.
 Naloxone availability and training. - 15.
-Inclusion of individuals who are receiving Medication Assisted Treatment (MAT) services in homes. - 16.
-Inclusion of individuals with an SMI designation or co-occurring behavioral health diagnoses in the homes as well as partnership with other housing entities that provide behavioral health specific housing for individuals that may be more appropriate in that setting. - 17.
-Procedures for working with individuals who relapse and how they are connected to assistance by the outreach workers. - 18.
-Verification of Oxford House registration through SAMHSA's Inventory of Behavioral Health Services (I-BHS) for Arizona. - 19.
-Draft of the proposed Contract and budget with Oxford House for AHCCCS review and approval. - 20.
+Inclusion of individuals who are receiving Medication Assisted Treatment (MAT) including, Medications for Opioid Use Disorder (MOUD) services in homes. - 16.
+Inclusion of individuals with an SMI designation or co-occurring behavioral health diagnosis in the homes as well as partnership with other housing entities that provide behavioral health specific housing for individuals that may be more appropriate in that setting. - 17.
+Procedures for working with individuals who relapse and how they are connected to assistance by the outreach workers.

+- 18. Maintain necessary contract(s) and budget(s) with Oxford House. - 19.
 Financial Reporting: - a.
 A template of the financial report that is required from Oxford House to invoice their services, - b.
 Oxford House shall provide financial reports to the Contractor.
 The Contractor is required to provide these Oxford House Financial Reports to AHCCCS as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
-The reports shall demonstrate that the funds are within the budget/Contract provided.
-The amounts included in the financial reports are included as a capacity credit in the 85 percent encounter valuation requirement, and - c.
-The Financial Reports shall be reconciled to the SABG Expenditure tables submitted annually.
+The reports shall demonstrate that the funds are within the budget/Contract provided, and - c.
+The Financial Reports shall be reconciled to the SUBG Expenditure tables submitted annually.

-The Contractor shall continue to provide the required services, oversight, and deliverables as specified in the approved Plan and shall submit an Oxford House Model Report, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The Contractor shall continue to provide the required services, oversight, and deliverables as specified in the approved Plan and shall submit an Oxford House Report, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.